Diplomatic missions

 General information

-Residents of Aruba have one of the highest standards of living in the Caribbean.
-Public safety in the country is very high.
+The people of Aruba have one of the highest standards of living in the Caribbean region.
+Public security in the country is at a very high level.

-Aruba is overseas possession of the Netherlands with an autonomous status.
+Aruba is an overseas possession of the Kingdom of the Netherlands with autonomous status.

-Any abuse of drugs, including cannabis, is punishable by law.
+Any abuse of drugs, including cannabis, is punishable by law with severe penalties.

-National and international driving licenses are recognized in Aruba.
+National and international driving licences are valid in Aruba.

-The maximum speed limit in urban areas is 40 km/h, and in rural areas - 60 km/h.
+The maximum permitted driving speed in populated areas is 40 km/h and in non-urban areas 60 km/h.

-The Hurricane season in the Caribbean is from June to November.
-While Aruba usually remains outside the area affected by hurricanes, tropical storms are possible.
+Hurricane season in the Caribbean is from June to November.
+Although Aruba usually remains outside the hurricane affected area, tropical storms are possible.

 Travel papers and visas

-Passports must be valid six months from the date of entry.
+The passport must be valid for 6 months from the date of entry.

 Competitive service

-In order to be valid in Bulgaria and recognized by the Bulgarian institution any documents issued by the authorities in Aruba must bear the stamp of the Ministry of Foreign Affairs.
-After that they should be certified by the embassy of Aruba in Habana, Cuba.
-The signature and certification of the embassy of Aruba in Habana should be certified at the consular service of the embassy of Bulgaria there.
+In order to be valid in Bulgaria and to be able to serve before the Bulgarian institutions all documents issued by the authorities in Aruba to Bulgarian citizens must bear the stamp of its Ministry of Foreign Affairs.
+Then, they need to be certified by the Embassy of Aruba in Havana, Cuba.
+The signature and certifications of the Embassy of Aruba in Havana shall be certified by the Consular Office of the Embassy of Bulgaria in the capital of Cuba.

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.